Wrongful Termination in North Carolina

 Your employer can’t fire you for certain protected activities.
 For example, your employer can’t fire you for taking medical leave, or for participating in an investigation of job violations and wage violations.
 Additionally, filing a complaint with the EEOC, or informing your employer about discrimination or harassment, are not fireable offenses.

-North Carolina’s Retaliatory Employment Discrimination Act prohibits the termination of an employee on the basis of certain protected activities.
+North Carolina’s Retaliatory Employment Discrimination Act prohibits the termination of an employee based on certain protected activities.
 Some of these include:

 What To Do If You’ve Been Wrongfully Terminated in North Carolina